American Contact Dermatitis Society

 Animal Studies: Applications that involve research on animals must be accompanied by a written approval of an institutional committee of the type required by the U.S. Department of Health and Human Services.
 Applications that involve animals will not be considered without this approval.

-Application Process: Applicants must be present to accept their award at the American Contact Dermatitis Society Annual Meeting to be held March 19, 2015 in San Francisco.
+Application Process: Applicants must be present to accept their award at the American Contact Dermatitis Society Annual Meeting to be held March 2, 2017 in Orlando, Florida.
 This program is supported by an educational grant from Procter and Gamble.

 It is essential that all applications are complete and received prior to the deadline.
 This checklist must accompany the application.
 If the application is incomplete or any of the items are missing the application will not be considered for the award.